Winter (singer): Endorsements

-On October 13, 2023, she became the brand ambassador of the South Korean skincare and cosmetics brand Mamonde.
-In November, she became the face of Polo Ralph Lauren in South Korea.
-A month later, it was announced that she would be the ambassador of the South Korean cosmetics brand Espoir, another brand owned by Amorepacific Corporation after Mamonde.
-She eventually became its global ambassador.
-On April 1, 2024, Winter became the new model for the South Korean isotonic drink Toreta.
+In October 2023, Winter became the brand ambassador of the South Korean skincare and cosmetics brand Mamonde, and in November, she became the face of Polo Ralph Lauren in South Korea.
+A month later, it was announced that she would be the ambassador of the South Korean cosmetics brand Espoir, another brand owned by Amorepacific Corporation after Mamonde, and eventually became their global ambassador.

+In April 2024, Winter was announced as the new model for the South Korean isotonic drink Toreta, and was appointed as the ambassador of New Balance in October.
+During her term as their ambassador, the UNI Flying 77 Superlight Goose Down jacket she advertised was sold out within 2 minutes during its pre-sale, with over 10,000 customers attempting to buy it.
+In May 2025, she became the advertising model of Yuhan-Kimberly, a South Korean health and hygiene company created by Yuhan Corporation and the American-based Kimberly-Clark, for their feminine hygiene line called White.

+In January 2026, Winter was appointed global brand ambassador for skincare brand AHC, representing its Pro Derm Aesthe and T-Shot collections.

 Personal life

 Ancestry and religion

 Her family comes from the Gimhae Kim clan, the 22nd generation of the Samhyeonpa branch, and are Buddhist, though she has stated that she herself is not particularly religious.

 Health

 On April 12, 2024, SM entertainment confirmed that Winter had undergone surgery after suffering a collapsed lung.

+Philanthropy

+In March 2025, Winter donated to the Korean Red Cross to support relief efforts following wildfires in the Yeongnam region.
+In March 2026, she donated each to the UNICEF Korea Committee and Samsung Medical Center, and was inducted into the UNICEF Honors Club.